NathanaelSmith/impromptu-journal/README.md

 ###### No SQL Database Options
 * mongo
-* firebase RTD
+* firebase RTD (has easy to work with sdk for react native or android)

 ###### Frontend Options
-* React native
+* React native (Works on iOS or Android)
 * Android (Java)

 ### Team
-This project would work best with 3-4 people.
+This project would work best with 2-3 people.
 1-2 on backend 1-2 on frontend.

+### Business
+This would be a free app with a premium paid version

+### Legal
+This would be strictly for a school project with no actual value created during the semester and ownership of the idea staying with me.
+(Although I don't know or care how someone wouldn't be able to just copy the idea later)